Welcome to the Charlbury Medical Centre

 Local COVID Vaccination Programme

 Appointments at Charlbury Medical Centre will obviously be limited on days that we are running vaccine clinics.
 We request that you continue to bear with us.
+We know these are difficult times for everyone.

 Please do not come into the surgery unless you have a pre-booked appointment with a doctor or nurse.
 All appointments are offered as telephone consultations, unless a face to face appointment is deemed clinically indicated by your doctor.
 This is following current guidelines.